 - a.
-Blood culture from CVC lumen and peripheral vein grows same organism - b.
+Blood culture from CVC lumen and peripheral vein grows same organism and: - b.
 Catheter tip and peripheral blood grow same organism: AFTER removing the CVC and cutting the tip of the line for culture

-How to Draw the Cultures:

-2 sets from each lumen of CVC, 1 peripheral set.
-1 set = 1 aerobic + 1 anerobic bottle
+How to Draw the Cultures: 2 sets from each lumen of CVC, 1 set from peripheral vein.
+1 set = one aerobic bottle and one anaerobic bottle